chrilves/chrilves.github.io/hugo-dev/content/posts/gadts_by_use_cases.md

     }
     ```

-- The reverse-lexicographic ordering which is the reverse version of the lexicographic
+- **Question 2:** The reverse-lexicographic ordering which is the reverse version
-  ordering (i.e. from right to left)
+  of the lexicographic ordering (i.e. from right to left)

     > `HCons(h1,t1) < HCons(h2,t2)` **if and only if** `t1 < t2` *by reverse-lexicographic ordering or* (`t1 == t2` *and* `h1 < h2`).